Three sources of alternative energy you can get installed in your home

-According to a report by the Australian Energy Market Operator and Energy Networks Australia, Australia is a world leader in adopting alternative energy resources, like solar panels and batteries.
+Australia is often considered a world leader in adopting new alternative energy resources, like solar panels and batteries.

-And while that may be great news to solar users across the country, the report also revealed that if the country integrated alternative power sources into the grid, it could mean $1 billion worth of energy benefits for customers by 2030.
+While that may be great news to solar users across the country, the report also revealed that if the country integrated more alternative power sources into the grid, it could mean $1 billion worth of energy benefits for customers by 2030.

 To answer both questions, we decided to do some research about the different types of energy sources out there, besides standard electricity and solar power.

-Many Aussies are bound to have heard of the ‘Snowy Hydro’ before, however, hydropower can also be used on a domestic scale to heat your home or to power your appliances, called micro-hydro.
-Hydropower, or hydroelectricity, is generated through water - water passes through a hydropower system, which spins a generator and produces electricity.
+Many Aussies are bound to have heard of the ‘Snowy Hydro’ before.
+However, hydropower can also be used on a domestic scale to heat your home or to power your appliances, called micro-hydro.
+Hydropower, or hydroelectricity, is generated through water - which passes through a hydropower system, which spins a generator and produces electricity.

 As you would’ve guessed by now, the effectiveness of hydropower relies solely on your access to running water, not to mention a stream of water strong enough to generate power.